paolaUWB/QuasarResearchWebsite/README.md

     SECRET_KEY=<WHATEVER YOU WANT>
     MYSQL_DATABASE_PASSWORD=<YOUR MYSQL DB/ROOT PASSWORD>
     ```

+1. Add the path for downloads
+    1. Create a new directory in QuasarResearchWebsite/app/  and name it tmp
+    1. Create a new file in QuasarResearchWebsite/app/tmp  and name it quasars.csv

 1. Setup the MySQL database:
     1. In the VSCode command line, start mysql with `& cmd.exe /c "mysql -u root -p --verbose --local-infile=1 < app/quasarDB_win.sql"`, and enter your password for root user